DarrellAucoin/IntroSQL/Intro_SQL.md

 ```
 - Very useful when tables have common names but different meanings

-### Quiz

-__Q:__ Who are the execs for Stats Club, and what are their positions, and
-emails?
-- Projection of name, position, and email from the table exec

-    #pd.read_sql_query("  ", con)

-    # to check your answer, remove the '#' below and run the cell
-    #%load quizSELECT.py

 ## Selection (WHERE Clause)

 __WHERE__ clauses filters the result set, removing rows where the condition